 Another great perk of the keto diet is its high level of satiety.

-Not only does ketosis itself tend to stifle hunger, the high level of fat in the keto diet makes it much easier to stay satisfied and eliminates those intense feelings of hunger and cravings throughout the day.
+Not only does ketosis itself tend to stifle hunger, but the high level of healthy fat in the keto diet also makes it much easier to stay satisfied in a fasted state and eliminates those intense feelings of hunger and cravings throughout the day.

 This is perfect for someone doing intermittent fasting.